The Ecobee thermostat relies on a Wifi connection to do many things such as exchanging data with sensors and connecting to your mobile app.

 Solution 2: Power cycle the thermostat.

-When restarting your router didn’t fix the problem and your device still won’t connect, you can go and power cycle your Ecobee thermostat.
+When restarting your router didn’t fix the problem and your device still won’t connect, you can try power cycling your Ecobee thermostat.

-There are two methods to restart your thermostat, the first is to turn off the circuit breaker switch, wait a few minutes (1-2) and then turn it back on.
+This solution is also easy to implement, all you need to restart your thermostat is to turn off the circuit breaker switch, wait a few minutes (1 or 2) and then turn it back on.

 Solution 3: Connect the thermostat to the right frequency.

-Unlike the majority of smart home devices, the Ecobee thermostat has the ability to operate on both WiFi frequency channels, including 2.4 and 5 GHz.
+Unlike many smart home gadgets, the Ecobee thermostat has the ability to operate on both WiFi frequency channels, including 2.4 and 5 GHz.

 This flexibility gives users the freedom to select the frequency channel they want depending on their needs.